 - Is having access to a benefits package important to me?
 Why?

-After finishing the list take time to reflect and sort out the ones you think drive you the most.
+After finishing the list, take time to reflect and sort out the answers you think drive you the most.
 Those will be your motivations.

 Read through all you’ve learned and focus on your top assets and priorities.
 Whether you found anything surprising or not, believe in what you want and what you have.

-As you become a confident jobseeker, your ability to stand out from the crowd will increase.
-By sharing your self-knowledge in your resume, cover letter, portfolio, Linkedin, and everywhere else you need to fill in the “About” box, you will be able to catch the attention of your next employer.
+As you become a more confident job seeker, your ability to stand out from the crowd will increase.
+And by sharing your self-knowledge in your resume, cover letter, portfolio, LinkedIn profile, and anywhere else with an “About” box, you’ll easily catch the attention of your next employer!